demorfi/jis/README.md

 # JiS
 -------
-JiS is “Image is a slider for a framework JQuery” [Check out the demo](http://demorfi.github.com/jis/)
+JiS is “Image is a slider for a framework JQuery”

 Required
 ========